SvenMarcus/deepcore-standalone/README.md

 | Planet:get_name()                    | string            |
 | Planet:has_structure(structure_name) | boolean           |

+## Overview over the included example plugins

+### Galactic

+- production-listener: A plugin that refunds the cost of a unit upon construction.
+Demonstrates how to use the events of the `GalacticConquest` class.
+- weekly-game-message-service: A plugin that shows a pop up message depending on the amount of produced objects.
+Demonstrates how to use plugin dependencies.
+- weekly-kuat-flip: Flips the affiliation of Kuat between the Empire and the Rebels every week.
+- ui-listener: Shows a pop up message when the player clicks the credit filter on the commandbar in galactic mode.
+Demonstrates the `story_flag` plugin target.

+### Tactical

+#### Space

+- microjump: An ability that teleports a unit to a given position using the weaken enemy ability.
+It is attached to the Tartan Cruiser.

 ## Basic set up
 ### Using the framework in Galactic Conquest